mdg2/sample-questions/quiz/programmer/javascript - question 2.md

 # Question 2 (javascript)

-What will be printed to console after running this code?
+What will be displayed in the DIV after running this code?

 Answer # | Text
 --- | ---